Heatwave first aid tips: Staying safe in the hot weather

 - Reassure them while waiting for the ambulance.

-- If they have a known allergy and an auto-injector (EpiPen), help them use it.
-Or do it yourself by following the instructions on the product.
+- If they have a known allergy and an auto-injector, encourage them to use it, helping them if necessary.
+Following the instructions on the product.

 A BBQ in the garden